em2898.epiquest.co.uk

 EpiQuest-IM

-EpiQuest-IM allows the user to evaluate the potential immunogenicity of the protein sequences when the native protein is used for immunization, and some areas of it are not exposed, with some - better accessible by the immune system (B-cell receptor).
+EpiQuest-IM enables users to assess the potential immunogenicity of protein sequences, particularly when the native protein is utilized for immunization.
+It accounts for areas of the protein that may not be exposed, with some regions being better accessible to the immune system, particularly the B-cell receptor.

 B-SCAN.png